 - Users should acknowledge the sources of data used in all publications, presentations, and reports.
 Appropriate acknowledgement to institutions, personnel, and funding agencies should be given.

-- Users are encouraged to provide the MMS-SMART PI and/or instrument PIs a copy of each manuscript that uses MMS-SMART data upon submission of that manuscript for consideration of publication.
-On publication the citation should be transmitted to the PI and any other providers of data.
+- Users should provide the MMS-SMART PI and/or instrument Lead CoIs a copy of each manuscript that uses MMS-SMART data upon submission of that manuscript for consideration of publication.
+Upon publication, the citation should be transmitted to the PI and any other providers of data.

-- Users are encouraged to make tools of general utility and/or value-added data products widely available to the community.
-Users are encouraged to notify the MMS-SMART PI of such utilities or products.
-The User should also clearly label the product as being different from the original MMS-SMART produced data product.
+- Users should make tools of general utility and/or value-added data products widely available to the community, and to notify the MMS-SMART PI of such utilities or products, having clearly labeled the product as being different from an original MMS-SMART produced data product.